-As the port is a customs controlled and restricted entry area, all persons, vehicles, plant, and equipment entering the port may be subject to a search or screening - under the Maritime Security Act 2004.
+As the port is a Custom's controlled and restricted entry area, all persons, vehicles, plant, and equipment entering the port may be subject to a search or screening under the Maritime Security Act 2004.
 Refusing permission to a search or screening is considered grounds for refusing entry to the port.
-This includes any refusal to undergo drug and or alcohol random, post incident, or just/reasonable cause screening.
-CentrePort may also share this information with law enforcement agencies such as Customs and the Police where deemed appropriate.
+This includes any refusal to undergo drug and or alcohol screening, whether it is random, post incident, or for just/reasonable cause.
+CentrePort may also share screening results or relevant information with law enforcement agencies such as Customs and NZ Police, where deemed appropriate.